-What if we want or need to
+What if we want or need to revisit the center?

 Have our frameworks converged too much?

 Example: capsule networks as a recent neural network variant

 It is not trivial to optimize operations over multiple dimensions and there is a hardware preference for specific memory layouts such as batch-channel-width-height (BCWH).